Skip to main content

 The next big step is IIQA submission.

-The HEI logs into the portal with valid user credentials and fills in the IIQA (Institutional Information for Quality Assessment) form and it pays the IIQA Fee, online.
+The HEI logs into the portal with valid user credentials fills in the IIQA (Institutional Information for Quality Assessment) form and pays the IIQA Fee, online.
 There are a lot of documents that should be submitted online in the right format here.

 If you are aware of the older NAAC process, the IIQA resembles more of the Letter of Intent (LoI), but with few differences.